porsche-design-system/porsche-design-system/packages/components/src/components/icon/icon/icon.guideline.md

 ### Line width and positioning for outline icons

 Use 1px for the outline shape of the icons when drawing on 24x24 and stick to the pixel grid so that icons are not blurred due to anti-aliasing of low-resolution displays.
-Icons with a centered vertical or horizontal 1px stroke must be placed 1px off to the left and/or top and please make sure corresponding icons have the same position.
+Icons with a centered vertical or horizontal 1px stroke must be placed 1px off to the left and/or top.
+Also please make sure corresponding icons have the same position.
 For example, the add and remove icon should have the same position because they will replace each other.

 ---